 The issues facing the visitors concern the number four batting spot, the ‘Pant or Saha’ wicket-keeper dilemma and how many spinners to play.
 Having not played a Test for eight months, these are tough decisions to be taken by head coach Ravi Shastri and co.
 Ajinkya Rahane, Rohit Sharma & Hanuma Vihari seem to be battling for the number five & six positions in the order.
 The race for the lone keeper’s spot is arguably even more close, as Wriddhiman Saha is back from injury, however his replacement, Rishabh Pant has proved his mettle by stroking centuries in Australia and England recently.
 Lower down the order is the specialist spinner’s spot up for grabs, as Ravi Ashwin, Ravindra Jadeja & Kuldeep Yadav all vie for a spot, providing that the team management opt for six batsmen.

-Three matches all starting the same day covering different time zones will prove to be a great feast for a cricket aficionado.
+Three matches of test cricket all starting the same day covering different time zones will prove to be a great feast for a cricket aficionado.